Staff Profile

 Lecturer in International Politics (2015-2020)

-My non-academic work experience includes the European Commission (Directorate General for Climate Action), the German Foreign Office and the World Bank's Development Gateway Foundation.
+Her non-academic work experience includes the European Commission (Directorate General for Climate Action), the German Foreign Office, BMW, and the World Bank's Development Gateway Foundation.

 Research Interests

-I am interested in supervising PhD/ research projects related to international organizations (EU, UN), non-state actors, public policy-making, environmental and climate change governance.
+I am interested in supervising PhD/ research projects related to international organisations (EU, UN), non-state actors, public policy-making, environmental and climate change governance, and sustainability transitions.

 Current PhD candidates: